SergiiGlad/awsjuniorhiringday/solution1/README.md

-## AWS CloudFormation Sample Template #### to create load balanced and Auto Scaled Group sample web site running on an Nginx Web Server.
+## AWS CloudFormation Sample Template
+#### Create load balanced and Auto Scaled Group sample web site running on an Nginx Web Server.
 The application is configured to span all EC2  and is Auto-Scaled based on the CPU utilization of the web servers.
 Notifications will be sent to the operator email address on scaling events.
 The instances are load balanced with a simplehealth check against the default web page.
 ___

 ### AWS Services